 Pay close attention to your finances.

 What blindsides many divorcing couples is the financial blow of changing from two sources of income to one.
 Yes, divorcing your spouse is a very emotional process, but there are times when you will need to put that aside for a short while and think about what your financial future will look like after your divorce.
 As an example, you may want to keep your family home because of the emotional ties you have to it.
-The question is whether this the best choice for you to make now that you are on your own.
+The question is whether this is the best choice for you to make now that you are on your own.

 You will also need to review and figure out how to divide any shared savings or investment accounts you may have with your spouse along with other shared assets and will even need to make edits to your will.
 It is best to work with an experienced family lawyer during this process to ensure you have everything completely covered and that your separation agreement is one that will hold up long term.

-One of the other big life changes people go through during a divorce is the new amount of free time they have.
+One of the other big life changes people go through during a divorce is the new amount of spare time they have.
 Perhaps you share custody of your kids with your spouse and now your home is empty every other week.
-It can be hard not seeing your children or your family as often as you used to but try to see your free time as a positive thing for you.
+It can be hard not seeing your children or your family as often as you used to but try to see your spare time as a positive thing for you.
 This is your time to make and accomplish goals that mean something to you.
 This is your time to try out new things and plan for a better future for yourself.
 This is your time to find out who you are and who you want to be.
 Use your time wisely.